 Other writers might consider Chesterton and Flesch too blunt or direct for them to imitate.
 Their own personality is more gentle and their writing must reflect that.
 Find your own writing models.
 But choose them carefully.
 Your writing becomes like your reading.
 You are what you read.

-12 Responses to “You Are What You Read”
+12 thoughts on “You Are What You Read”

 “Flesch taught me that short sentences are easier to understand, even if some writers think that long sentences make them seem more intelligent.”